TempestRules/Brainstorm/Password Manager/Readme.md

 - No GUI, works with terminal.

-- The user can type a domain and receive their login information.
+- The user can give their email or a site/application and receive their login information.